-We received feedback about the practice from 41people.
+We received feedback about the practice from three people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were friendly, attentive and caring.
-They said that they were given detailed explanations about dental treatment, that questions in relation to their dental care and treatment were answered and they did not feel rushed to make decisions.
+They told us staff were friendly, polite and caring.
+They said that they were given detailed explanations about dental treatment and they did not feel rushed to make decisions.